SuperViz/tutorials/realtime-notes-application/README.md

   MousePointers,
   WhoIsOnline,
 } from "@superviz/sdk";
-import {
-  Realtime,
-  type RealtimeMessage,
-  type Channel,
-} from "@superviz/realtime/client";
+import { Realtime, type Channel } from "@superviz/realtime/client";
 import { v4 as generateId } from "uuid";
 import { NoteNode } from "./components/note-node";
 import { Note } from "./common/types";